On the validity of pre-trained transformers for natural language processing in the software engineering domain: Validation of SE Domain Models

 We propose to use the prediction if issues are bugs~\cite{Herbold2020} as task with longer sequences.
 This task has several properties that make it a good candidate to evaluate the validity and benefits of transformer models.
-Issues are among the longer texts within SE data (see Figure~\ref{fig:hists}), Moreover, there is an established baseline performance which shows that a simple neural network approach without pre-training based on fastText~\cite{fasttext} performs well.
+Issues are among the longer texts within SE data (see Figure~\ref{fig:hists}), Moreover, there is an established baseline performance which shows that a simple neural network approach without pre-training based on fastText~\cite{fasttext} with built-in automated hyperparameter tuning performs well~\cite{Herbold2020}.
 Thus, we can not only compare pre-trained models to each other, but also their benefit over simpler models that can be trained in minutes without any special hardware.
 Second, the task is hard and often not solved correctly by humans, unless careful manual validation is used~\cite{Antoniol2008, Herzig2013, Herbold2020a}.

-We suggest to use the five projects from Herzig\etal~\cite{Herzig2013} and the 38 projects from Herbold\etal~\cite{Herbold2020a} together and conduct a leave-one-project-out cross validation experiment.
+We use the five projects with validated issue type data from from Herzig\etal~\cite{Herzig2013} together with the 38 validated projects from Herbold\etal~\cite{Herbold2020a} together as a single data set with 43 projects and conduct a leave-one-project-out cross validation experiment.
 This means that one project is used for testing and the remaining 42 projects for the training of the classifier, i.e., of the a fastText model as baseline and for the fine-tuning of the BERT models.
 Since there are 38,219 issues in the data and the largest project has 2,399 issues, we create 43 fine-tuned models trained with at least 35,820 issue descriptions.
-Following Herbold\etal~\cite{Herbold2020}, we suggest to conduct a statistical comparison based on the \FSCORE{} which is defined as
+Following Herbold\etal~\cite{Herbold2020}, we conduct a statistical comparison based on the \FSCORE{} which is defined as